 This page tells you about bone scans.
-There is information about
+You can find the following information

 What is a bone scan?